Meet Laura Val: One of the Best Masters Swimmers in the World!

 Laura Val is simply one of the best Masters swimmers in the world.
-Beyond holding records in almost every category, she's been voted by Swimming World magazine as one of the top swimmers in the world for over a decade and recently broke the World Record in the 200, 400, and 800 meter freestyles on her way to the World Record in the 1500 at a meet at the San Francisco Olympic Club.
+Beyond holding records in almost every category, she's been voted by Swimming World magazine as one of the top swimmers in the world for over a decade and is the only person to break 6 World Records in a single race.
+She broke the World Record in the 50, 100, 200, 400, and 800 meter freestyles on her way to the World Record in the 1500 at a meet at the San Francisco Olympic Club.
 Read on to learn more about her achievements, how she stays fit, and how P2Life helps her reach peak performance every time.
 You'll definitely be inspired by her story!

 Laura, you’ve definitely had a long and illustrious career.
 Tell us how you got your start in swimming.

 I started as a kid at a local team.
 When I was about 10 years old, my mom got my 4 sisters and me into swimming.
 I instantly fell in love with it and was pretty successful from the start.
 I just loved it – everything about it!

 When I was in school, Title IX didn’t exist and colleges and universities didn’t put money towards women’s scholarships for sports.
 Unfortunately, many women stopped swimming and quit at age 18.
 So at age 21, I started my career as a nurse and started my family.
 I look back on it now and think it’s great for women and girls to have these opportunities.